roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

 The buggy has two motors.
 These can be used to drive the buggy forwards, backwards or to turn it, by running one motor forwards and one backwards.
 By the end of this section you will be able to move the buggy in any direction.

 To control the hardware of the buggy, we are going to have to use functions which know how to talk to the hardware.
 These functions are stored in the directory ‘/home/pi/lib’ on the pi.
-If you are using the virtual buggy they are stored in the directory to wihich you downloaded the buggy emulator.
+If you are using the virtual buggy they are stored in the directory to which you downloaded the buggy emulator (i.e. c:\users\fred\Desktop\buggy_emulator).
 Make a new script called q3_1.m and add the line of code

 ```
 addpath(‘/home/pi/lib’)